-The utility displays the intruder log file (SYS:SYSTEM/ INTRUDER.FTP) described in "Intruder Log File" on page 271.
+The utility displays the intruder log file (SYS:SYSTEM/ INTRUDER.FTP) described in "Intruder Log File" on page 262.
+2. To return to the Main Menu, press Esc as many times as needed.

 Clearing the Log Files

 Note: This procedure deletes the log files.
 The FTP server creates new files when a new session is started.